jmf-mordis/asynckafka/README.rst

 **********

 Fast python kafka library for asyncio.
-Asyncafka is written in cython and essentially it provides an easy interface for use rdkafka with asyncio.
+Asyncafka is written in cython and essentially provides an user friendly interface for use rdkafka with asyncio.

-Right now it is work in progress, it's little more than a proof of concept, please don't use it in production, or use it at our own risk.
+Right now it is work in progress and it's little more than a proof of concept, please don't use it in production, or use it at our own risk.
 I also do not guarantee stability in the api during this period.

 Performance
 ###########

-This is the main porpoise of this library, there is others python library's for python with good performance, but them they do not work natively with asyncio.
+The performance is the main porpoise of this library, there is others good python library's with good performance, as confluent-kafka, but do not work natively asyncio.

-On the other hand the libraries that support asyncio do not offer a good enough performance for some applications.
+On the other hand, the asyncio libraries that i tested do not offer a good enough performance for some applications.